AhmedKhota/GA-sound-generation/README.md

 The neural network model was then used to automatically evaluate the fitness of individuals produced by the GA over successive generations.

-After the GA generated fit individuals (sounds), the fittest individuals were selected and the midi files were converted to wav files using the midi_to_wav.py script
+After the GA generated fit individuals (sounds), the fittest individuals were selected and midi files were generated and saved using the MidiSaveOnly.py script.
+The midi files were converted to wav files using the midi_to_wav.py script.